ksunil51310/github-action-practice/README.md

-# Github action Practice
+# GitHub Actions Practice
-# Concept
+## Concepts
-1. Workfflows
+1. Workflows
+To create a GitHub actions workflow you need a folder called .github/workflows